Doldolee/doldolee.github.io/_posts/2022-03-01-Traffic sign.markdown

 code: https://github.com/Doldolee/TrafficSign-Detection

 ---
-Using various models and two datasets, we performed an object detection task.
-We evaluated how well a model trained on a specific dataset performs on another dataset collected in different scenarios.
+This project tackles traffic sign detection using multiple models across two datasets.
+It emphasizes cross-dataset evaluation to assess how well a model generalizes to different data distributions, addressing the challenge of distributional shifts.